 Self-Monitoring of Blood Glucose is the monitoring of blood sugar level by the patient himself at multiple times during the day or during the week.
 Besides better treatment of diabetes, it also helps a patient to understand the disease.
 Come let’s dive and understand who should monitor their blood sugar levels below.

-Who should monitor the blood sugar (glucose) level?
+Who should monitor the blood sugar (glucose) level

 You should monitor blood sugar levels if you: